-Since the pandemic shut down all our usual recruitment events, lots of forward-thinking recruitment businesses have been hosting online events and webinars on video platforms like Crowdcast instead.
+Since the pandemic shut down face-to-face recruitment events, some recruitment agencies have been hosting online events on video platforms like Crowdcast instead.

-While there are a few different live video platforms out there, Crowdcast is by far the easiest l’ve come across.
+There are a few different live video platforms out there, but Crowdcast is by far the easiest l’ve come across.

 It’s really straight forward to set up, manage and promote your online events – all you need is a guide to get your recruitment events channel up and running.
 So here it is!